mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/interaction-with-redux.md

 ## Some Common Actions

-We have listed out some of the commonly used actions that you can use in your web app plugin as per requirement.
-But you can always find all the actions that are available for your plugin to import [in the source code for mattermost-redux](https://github.com/mattermost/mattermost-redux/tree/master/src/actions).
+We have listed out some of the commonly used actions that you can use in your web app plugin.
+You can find all the actions that are available for your plugin to import [in the source code for mattermost-redux](https://github.com/mattermost/mattermost-redux/tree/master/src/actions).

 **createChannel**